bmwcarit/ramses-composer-docs/basics/android_app/README.md

 former in this example.

-Next, we make our activity listen to surface events, so that we can load our asset file after a surface is created, and adapt its size when the surface size is changed.
+Next, we make our activity listen to surface events, so that we can load our asset files after a surface is created, and adapt its size when the surface size is changed.
 First, implement the SurfaceHolder.Callback interface:

 ```kotlin